 Epstein’s position squares with his libertarian predilections.
 He has decried how concurrent federal and state regulation ratchets up governmental control so that the most intrusive regulator always wins.
 Moreover, his sharp critique of more moderate conflict preemption approaches, such as my “agency reference model” that harnesses key interpretive tools of administrative law to shed light on the preemption question, follows from his distrust of, and disdain for, the burgeoning administrative state.

 Far less examined is the extent to which Epstein’s normative vision of tort law — and how far it deviates from the reality of the expansion of tort liability and rejection of contractual defenses since the 1960s — drives his fervent embrace of field preemption.
 Seen in this light, field preemption compensates for the systemic errors of tort law.

-Framing Epstein’s case for field preemption in this way has two significant implications.
-First, his critiques of the “agency reference model” are overdetermined.
-No amount of evidence either that courts are moving in this direction or that they are equipped to scrutinize the administrative regulatory record in deciding whether a state law failure to warn or design defect claim should be foreclosed matters, if the first best position is wholesale eradication of these expansive product liability causes of action.
+Framing Epstein’s case for field preemption not as conventionally understood in line with his broader theories of constitutional design but instead as compensating for the systemic errors of tort law has two significant implications.
+First, his critiques of the “agency reference model,” which incorporates principles of administrative law into courts’ preemption decision-making framework, are overdetermined.
+No amount of evidence that, as a positive descriptive matter, contrary to Epstein’s dire predictions, courts are moving in this direction or that they are equipped to scrutinize the administrative regulatory record in deciding whether a state law failure to warn or design defect claim should be foreclosed makes a difference, if the first best position is wholesale eradication of these expansive products liability causes of action.

 Keywords: preemption, products liability, drug design litigation, failure to warn litigation